Welcome to Freedom

 1. Surface Beliefs vs. Deep Operational Beliefs

 There is often a gap between what we intellectually know is true and what we actually do.
-To close that gap, we need to allow God to take gospel truths deeper into our hearts — where they can reshape the underlying beliefs that truly drive our actions.As your coach, I can help you uncover which hidden or conflicting beliefs are holding you back — and how to align them more fully with truth.
+To close that gap, we need to allow God to take gospel truths deeper into our hearts, where they can reshape the underlying beliefs that truly drive our actions.As your coach, I can help you uncover which hidden or conflicting beliefs are holding you back and help you align them more fully with truth.

 2 - Partial Truths Weaponized Against Us